-Red and gold are the classic makeup colors for Chinese New Year, as they represent luck and wealth.
-This look features full brows, flushed cheeks, a matte red pout, and a touch of gold around the eyes.
-To re-create it, try Estée Lauder Pure Color Envy Sculpting Lipstick in Dominant ($32), Estée Lauder Double Wear Stay-In-Place Brow Lift Duo ($27), and Lancôme Ombre Hypnose Stylo in 18 Pepite Amazone ($27).
+Red is a classic makeup color for Chinese New Year, as it represents luck and wealth.
+This look features full brows, a matte red pout, and a metallic smokey eye to bring some drama.
+To re-create it, try Estée Lauder Pure Color Envy Sculpting Lipstick in Dominant ($32) and Double Wear Stay-In-Place Brow Lift Duo ($27), and Lancôme Ombre Hypnôse Stylo Longwear Cream Eyeshadow Stick in Graphite (27).

 This refined, feminine look from beauty blogger Anshita Juneja consists of a bright lip, a soft cat eye, and some gorgeous henna designs, which are traditionally worn on special occasions.
 To re-create her makeup this New Year's Eve, try Lakme Absolute Lip Pout Cream in Coral Pink ($13) and L'Oréal Infallible 24Hour Intense Gel Eyeliner ($8).

 This grungy take on New Year's Eve Makeup comes from Nigerian blogger Chidimma Umeh.
-The metallic smoky eye and brown lip create a stunning look for dark skin tones.
-Umeh executed this look with MAC Paint in Bamboom($22), MAC Eyeshadow in Plumage ($16), and MAC Fluidline Pencil in Black Brilliance ($17).
+The metallic smoky eye and brown lip create a stunning look.
+Umeh executed this look with MAC Paint in Bamboom($22), Eyeshadow in Plumage ($16), and Fluidline Pencil in Black Brilliance ($17).

 Beauty guru Michelle Dy represented New Year's Eve in the Philippines with this sensual burgundy look.
 Dy created the dramatic, monochrome effect using mostly affordable products, like Sleek i-Divine Oh So Special Palette ($13) and i-Divine Ultra Bright Palette ($15), as well as L.A.
 Girl Matte Lipstick in Va Voom ($12).

 You can always count on Brazil to deliver bombshell party makeup.
 Glittery gold eyes, lashes for days, and a pouty pink lip are key to this New Year's Eve look from blogger Camila Coelho.
-She used MAC Fixed Plus Primer ($23), MAC Gold Glitter ($22), Clinique High Impact Mascara ($18), and MAC Lipstick in Blankety ($17 ).
+She used MAC Fixed Plus Primer ($23), Gold Glitter ($22), and Lipstick in Blankety ($17) as well as Clinique High Impact Mascara ($18).

 Obsessed with international beauty?
 Find out some of the best beauty products we swapped with our editors from overseas.